 Fancy this mountain in your backyard?
-I walked past this little farm after leaving Chureito Pagoda, and was really moved to imagine how wonderful it’ll be to open your door every morning or evening with this view.
+I walked past this little farm after leaving Chureito Pagoda, and was really moved to imagine how wonderful it’ll be to open my door every morning or evening with a view like this.
 Is this why WWOOF Japan is so popular?
 I don’t mind WWOOFing at a place like this, or in Hokkaido! =p

 WWOOF which is a program where hosts will provide accommodation and meals in exchange for the volunteer helping with work at farms.

-10. Tokyo is busy and filled with people but it’s far from being unpleasant.
+10. Tokyo is busy and crowded, but it’s far from being unpleasant.

 How do they manage it?
 Simply by being respectful of their surroundings and considerate of others using shared spaces.